CTSRD-CHERI/cheri-exercises/src/introduction/README.md

 1-3 days, and ask you to exploit, first on RISC-V, and then on CHERI-RISC-V, documented vulnerabilities in simple "potted" C/C++-language programs provided by the CHERI-RISC-V team.
-These missions will engage you more specifically in RISC-V exploitation, and CHERI's security objectives and mechanisms.
+These missions engage you more specifically in RISC-V exploitation, and CHERI's security objectives and mechanisms.

-**These will take for granted good existing experience with memory-safety-related attack techniques, such as buffer overflows, integer-pointer type confusion, Return-Oriented Programming (ROP), and Jump-Oriented Programming (JOP).**
+**These take for granted good existing experience with memory-safety-related attack techniques, such as buffer overflows, integer-pointer type confusion, Return-Oriented Programming (ROP), and Jump-Oriented Programming (JOP).**

-Successful exploitation of RISC-V variants by the participant will depend only upon widely published understanding and techniques (e.g., buffer overflows combined with ROP).
+Successful exploitation of RISC-V variants depends only upon widely published understanding and techniques (e.g., buffer overflows combined with ROP).
 For those familiar with conventional low-level attack techniques, this will also act as a warm-up exercise on the